Theory Group, MS:50A-5104

 Getting to LBL

 If you arrive by BART, take the main exit at the Downtown Berkeley (with an escalator to street level), and you’ll be at the “ba” sign on this map.
-The LBL shuttle bus stops is one block from the BART exit, at the corner of Kala Bagai way and Addison Street, in front of the “Sandwich zone” cafe.
+The LBL shuttle bus stops is at the BART exit, near the corner of Allston Way and Shattuck Avenue, in front of “Oori Rice Triangles” and “Jupiter” restaurants.
 Please take the “blue” shuttle, as the “orange” line does not pass by the physics building.
 When boarding the shuttle, show your ID to driver and tell them you are a visitor.
 The shuttle comes roughly every 15 to 20 minutes.

 If you arrive by car (rental, taxi or rideshare), please be aware that google maps will by default send you to the back entrance of the lab (“strawberry gate”), which is not open for visitors.
 To avoid this, please enter